 Uniaxial experiments carried out at ambient and high temperature (900 °C) on a suite of natural lavas from Mt.
 Unzen have given significant insight into the behaviour of lava domes, both during extrusion and after emplacement.
-Ambient temperature experiments allowed for the investigation of brittle behaviour, and results from these experiments can be applied to cooling domes (and the relics that they leave in the record) allowing the development of volcanic edifice failure models.
+Ambient temperature experiments allowed for the investigation of brittle behaviour, and results from these experiments can be applied to cooling domes (and the relics that they leave in the record) volcanic edifice failure.
 Conclusions drawn from experimentation are as follows: